Organic German White Hardneck Garlic

 Read reviews or write a review

-Sow in fall to harvest the following July Allium sativum
+Sow in fall to harvest the following July Seed grade: 2"+ diameter heads Allium sativum

-If you’re into sweet, balanced heat, Organic German White Hardneck Garlic is for you!
+If you’re into sweet, balanced heat, German White Hardneck Garlic is for you!
 One of the most widely grown hardnecks with full garlic flavor & lingering heat.
 We love German White in our pesto, sauces & roasts.
-Each large bulb offers 4-6 huge, easy to peel cloves that last for 6-8 months.
-Average 4-6 cloves per bulb.
+Each large bulb offers 4-6 huge, easy to peel cloves that last for six to eight months.
+Averages 4-6 cloves per bulb and 5-7 bulbs per lb.

-~ Garlic will be available to pre-order mid-July and will ship mid to late September! ~
+~ Garlic will ship mid to late September! ~

 Quantity Price Quantity# Availability